 Helical pile systems are factory manufactured and designed to reach competent, load-bearing soil deep beneath the foundation.
 Generally, they consist of a central shaft, helix blades, and extension shafts to ensure proper depth and capacity are reached.
 But when the surrounding soils are loose, soft, or fluid, modifications to the typical helical pile design may be necessary to avoid buckling of the system.

-The Foundation Supportworks Helicast™ Grouted Helical Pile System has several benefits over other solutions to address buckling concerns. [company] is a certified installer of the Helicast™ System for commercial applications in Cincinnati, Dayton, Hamilton and nearby.
+The Supportworks Helicast™ Grouted Helical Pile System has several benefits over other solutions to address buckling concerns.
+The Basement Doctor of Cincinnati is a professional installer of the Helicast™ System for commercial applications in West Chester, Hamilton, Fairfield, Mason and nearby.

 To discuss whether the Helicast™ system is the right solution for your commercial foundation project, contact us to schedule a consultation.